adi2412/Parrot/README.md

 Contributing
 =========

 Parrot will never be done.
 It'll always be getting improvements, updated documentation, and more users.
 If you'd like to help create the future of community discussion, just start coding!
-If you don't know how to code, I'm always looking for designers for theme layouts and icons.
-Head over to the [wiki](http://github.com/Codingbean/Parrot/wiki/Contribute) for a list of needed jobs and instructions.
+If you don't know how to code, I'm always looking for designers for theme layouts and custom icons.
+Head over to the [docs](http://parrot.docci.co/contribute) for a list of needed jobs and instructions.